alisaeidi92/Context-Detection-code/README.md

 # Context-Detection-code
- Code for Graffiti Context Detection - CNN-95% accuracy
+ Code for Graffiti Context Detection
+ Contains a CNN model with 95% accuracy and VGG model with +80% accuracy.

+ *pre-processing is required before usage*